Former Miss Fiesta San Antonios

 Madi Moad-Hageman

 Miss Fiesta San Antonio 2016-17: Madi Moad-Hageman was born and raised in San Antonio and studied American Sign Language at San Antonio College.
 Madi represented the Woman’s Club of San Antonio as the 2012 Fiesta Teen Princess and the 2013 Fiesta Teen Queen.
-As a club member of WCSA, Madi has been actively involved with Christmas Fair, the Fiesta Teen Coronation, and has volunteered at Morgan’s Wonderland.
 Madi represented the Fiesta San Antonio Commission in 2016 and 2017 as Miss Fiesta San Antonio.
 During Madi’s 18-month reign, her community service project brought American Sign Language Interpreters to official Fiesta events.
 With support from Valero, Madi developed a how-to guide for Fiesta Participating Member Organizations to make their Official Fiesta Events welcoming to the deaf community.
 Madi chose this project not only because she was studying to be a certified American Sign Language interpreter, but also because she believes it is extremely important to give all people access to San Antonio’s biggest city-wide celebration.

 Miss Fiesta San Antonio 2015: